FAQ On Article Submission To Awate.com

 Post it at our Awate Comments section

 General: The purpose of the comments section is to provide feedback to the author and to facilitate discussion on issues raised by the author of the article.
 Try to stay on topic.
 All comments are moderated, unless the commenter is a “white hat” (trusted commenter.)
 If there is a delay in posting your comment, it is either on cue to be moderated and/or it is in violation of one of the posting guidelines and has been sent to the trash bin.
 If you are a “white hat”, it probably means you are posting from a different ip address and Disqus is treating you as a new commenter; or you have edited your post.

-3. Use proper posting protocol: begin with a salutation and address your audience by name.
+25.4 Use proper posting protocol: begin with a salutation and address your audience by name.
 Do not use abusive language.

-5. It is ok to criticize a political ideology but it is not ok to attack a collective identity (race, ethnicity, tribe, region, religion, etc).
+25.6 It is okay to criticize a political ideology but it is not okay to attack a collective identity (race, ethnicity, tribe, region, religion, nationality, gender, etc).
 Doing so will result in immediate suspension/ban.